Gaumont Whitley Bay

 No one has favorited this theater yet

-Located in Whitley Bay, a seaside town to the north of Newcastle upon Tyne, at the corner of Espanade and Promenade.
-The Empire Cinema was opened in 1913, and was part of the North of England Cinemas chain.
+Located in Whitley Bay, a seaside town to the north of Newcastle upon Tyne, at the corner of Esplanade and Promenade.
+The Empire Cinema was opened 30th June 1910, and was part of the North of England Cinemas chain.
+It was designed by architect Henry Gibson (and possibly his partner Pascal Joseph Steinlet).

 In 1923, the Empire Cinema was rebuilt to the plans of architectural firm Percy L. Browne & Glover of Newcastle upon Tyne.
+In 1927 it was taken over by Thomas Thompson.
 In March 1928, it was taken over by the Gaumont British Theatres chain.
-Re-named Gaumont from 28th August 1950, it was taken over by an independent operator on 27th November 1960 (possibly reverting back to the Empire name?).
+Re-named Gaumont from 28th August 1950, it was taken over by an independent operator on 27th November 1960, reverting back to the Empire name.
 The cinema was closed in 1962.

-It was converted into a bingo club, and was later a ballroom then Sylvester’s nightclub.
-In November 2008, the building stood empty and unused, but was soon demolished.
+It was converted into a bingo club which opened in August 1962, and closed in October 1963.
+It was later a ballroom then Sylvester’s nightclub.
+In November 2008, the building stood empty and unused, but was demolished in 2009.

 The former Gaumont was demolished several years ago, and in June 2009 the site was still vacant.